 You have 30 days from the date you receive that letter to dispute that you actually owe the debt.
 With a debt validation program, a company will advise that you basically dispute every debt you owe that’s in collections.
-The idea is that many collectors may not have complete information.
-So, it banks on that lack of information to get you out of debts that you may or may not owe.
+The idea is that many collectors may not have complete information and this lack of information can get you out of debts that you may or may not owe.

 This process may get you out of some debts, but the results can vary widely.
 And it doesn’t do anything for debts that are behind but still with the original creditor.
 By contrast, debt settlement works for a wider range of debts and it doesn’t rely on a supposition that collectors won’t have complete information.